Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Algorithms

 Let us take the baseline model with random effects as an example, and the priors and hyperparameters for more complicated models can be constructed in a similar way.
 The prior for the common parameters takes a conjugate norma-inverse-gamma form,

-The hyperparameters are chosen in a relatively ignorant sense without inferring too much from the data except aligning the scale according to the variance of the data.
+The hyperparameters are chosen in a relatively ignorant sense without inferring much from the data except aligning the scale with the variance of the data.

-In equation (\ref{eq:prior-b-sigma2}) here and equation (\ref{eq:prior-b-lamb}) below, $\hat{E}_{i}^{t}$ and $\widehat{Var}_{i}^{t}$ stand for the sample mean and variance for firm $i$ over $t=1,\cdots,T$, and $\hat{E}^{i}$ and $\widehat{Var}^{i}$ are the sample mean and variance over the whole cross-section $i=1,\cdots,N$.
+In (\ref{eq:prior-b-sigma2}) here and (\ref{eq:prior-b-lamb}) below, $\hat{\mathbb{E}}_{i}$ and $\hat{\mathbb{V}}_{i}$ stand for the sample mean and variance for firm $i$ over $t=1,\cdots,T$, and $\hat{\mathbb{E}}$ and $\hat{\mathbb{V}}$ further take the sample mean and variance over the cross-section $i=1,\cdots,N$.
 Equation (\ref{eq:prior-b-sigma2}) ensures that on average the prior and the data have a similar scale.
-Equation (\ref{eq:prior-m-beta}) conjectures that the young firm dynamics are highly likely persistent and stationary.
+Equation (\ref{eq:prior-m-beta}) conjectures that the young firm dynamics are likely to be persistent and stationary.
 Since we don't have strong prior information in the common parameters, their priors are chosen to be not very restrictive.
-Equation (\ref{eq:prior-a-sigma2}) characterizes a rather less informative prior on $\sigma^{2}$ with infinite variance, and Equation (\ref{eq:prior-psi-beta}) assumes that the prior variance of $\beta$ is equal to 1 on average.
+Equation (\ref{eq:prior-a-sigma2}) characterizes a rather fat-tailed prior on $\sigma^{2}$ with infinite variance, and (\ref{eq:prior-psi-beta}) assumes that the prior variance of $\beta$ is equal to 1 on average.

 The hyperpriors for the DPM prior are specified as:

 Similarly, the hyperparameters are chosen to be: